Sodium azide: Preparation

 The sodium amide is subsequently combined with nitrous oxide:

-These reactions are the basis of the industrial route, which produced about 250 tons per year in 2004, with production increasing due to the increased use of airbags.
+These reactions are the basis of the industrial route, which produces about 250 tons per year in 2004, with production increasing due to the increased use of airbags.

 Laboratory methods

 Curtius and Thiele developed another production process, where a nitrite ester is converted to sodium azide using hydrazine.
 This method is suited for laboratory preparation of sodium azide:

 Alternatively the salt can be obtained by the reaction of sodium nitrate with sodium amide.

 Chemical reactions

+Acid formation of hydrazoic acid

-Treatment of sodium azide with strong acids gives hydrazoic acid, which is also extremely toxic:
+Treatment of sodium azide with strong acids gives hydrazoic acid (hydrogen azide; HN3):

-Aqueous solutions contain minute amounts of hydrogen azide, the formation of which is described by the following equilibrium:
+Hydrazoic acid, which is also extremely toxic, is especially dangerous because it is a volatile liquid at room temperature.
+Otherwise, aqueous solutions contain only minute amounts of hydrazoic acid, as described by the following equilibrium reaction: